 Food allergies involve the immune system.
 And are often much more severe, sometimes causing life-threatening health conditions.
 Food allergies affect 1-2 % of the adult population.

 Food allergy vs food intolerance

-Food intolerances are primarily caused by a functional defect or enzymatic deficiency.
+A functional defect or enzymatic deficiency primarily causes food intolerances.
 Lactose intolerance or histamine intolerance is often due to an enzyme deficiency.

 For example, histamine intolerance can be due to a decreased function in the DAO enzyme in the gut which metabolizes histamine.

-Lactose can be caused by a lactase enzyme deficiency.
-Lactase is the enzyme responsible or breaking down the milk sugar lactose.
-If lactose cannot be broken down the lactose sugar is fermented upon by gut bacteria leading to excess bloating and gas.
+Lactose intolerance is a common food intolerance caused by a lactase enzyme deficiency.
+Lactase is the enzyme responsible for breaking down the milk sugar lactose.
+If the body cannot break down lactose, the sugar is fermented by gut bacteria leading to excess bloating and gas.

 Other people may react to the fat component of milk due to poor bile flow or a lipase deficiency.
 Another person may be allergic to the cow milk protein casein and will have an immune reaction.

 The primary difference between a food allergy vs a food intolerance is that common food intolerances involve the digestive system while food allergies involve the immune system.

 Food intolerances can cause a wide variety of digestive symptoms that occur after eating specific foods.
 The wide range of gut symptoms associated with food intolerances can make it challenging to identify specific food intolerances.

 The most common symptoms of food intolerance include: